 In Xcode, you can create the view controller by creating a new file using the UIViewController subclass.
 Select With XIB for user interface.
-Xcode creates the corresponding . h, .m, and . x i b files.
+Xcode creates the corresponding .h, .m, and .xib files.

-- In the SUP101 Xcode project, click SubscribeController.m to view the logic for the view controller. - 2.
+- 1. In the SUP101 Xcode project, click SubscribeController.m to view the logic for the view controller. - 2.
 Click SubscribeController.h to view the header file.

-- Creating the MenuListController on page 30 - Creating the CustomerListController on page 31 - Adding the DetailController and Configuring the View on page 31
+- Creating the PasswordPinViewController on page 31 - Creating the MenuListController on page 34 - Creating the CustomerListController on page 34 - Adding the DetailController and Configuring the View on page 35